 We have previously guest-curated strands at Flatpack Festival, East End Film Festival, and the London Short Film Festival, among others.

 Chloe Roddick is a freelance film journalist, programmer and festival producer currently based in Mexico City.
 Her credits include: Festival Internacional de Cine de Morelia, Birds Eye View, London Short Film Festival, The Edinburgh International Film Festival and the BFI London Film Festival.
 Her writing has been featured in Sight & Sound and Little White Lies.

-Kirsty Dootson is a doctoral student in Film Studies at Yale University and is currently based in Connecticut.
-She has previously worked for the Edinburgh International Film Festival, the BFI London Film Festival, Future Shorts, Rich Mix Cinema and British Council Film.
-Her writing has been featured in The New Inquiry.
+Kirsty Dootson is a doctoral student in Film Studies at Yale University.
+She is currently a research fellow in the department of Painting and Sculpture at the Museum of Modern Art in New York.
+She has previously worked for the Edinburgh International Film Festival, the BFI, Future Shorts, Rich Mix Cinema and the Film Department of the British Council.